CurlyBytes/CodeIgniter-3-Optimize/README.md

 - Use Composer setup and proper format of package __psr1__
 - Follow the GitHub community standard repository for open-source
 <!--
-Todo: Insert table with images about the feature of the project -->
+Todos: Insert table with images about the feature of the project -->